 This procedure is not recommended and should only be used in an emergency situation.

-Stand a piece of 3/4" pipe for P3 or a 1-1/4" piece of pipe for P15, with the threads cut off, on a workbench or similar flat surface, with the bearing placed on the correct shaft end.
+Stand a piece of 3/4" pipe, with the threads cut off, on a workbench or similar flat surface, with the bearing placed on the correct shaft end.